facebook/docusaurus/website/docs/docusaurus-core.md

 React hook to access Docusaurus global data created by all the plugins.

-Global data is namespaced by plugin name, and plugin id.
+Global data is namespaced by plugin name then by plugin ID.

 :::info

-Plugin id is only useful when a plugin is used multiple times on the same site.
+Plugin ID is only useful when a plugin is used multiple times on the same site.
 Each plugin instance is able to create its own global data.

 :::